 - CAGC: Categorizes the associated CARC based on financial liability.
 Unlike CARCs and RARCs, which number in the hundreds, there are only 4 CAGCs identified for use in the v5010 X12 835: PR Patient Responsibility; CO Contractual Obligations; PI Payor Initiated Reductions; OA Other Adjustments.
 CARCs are always associated with a specific CAGC in the v5010 X12 835.
-The CAGCs are maintained by the X12 Standards Committee. - CARC: Provides the reason for the positive or negative financial adjustment specific to particular claim or service referenced in the transmitted v5010 X12 835.
-The external list of CARCs is maintained by the X12 Code Committee, with a multi-stakeholder voting membership. - RARC: Provides supplemental information about why a claim or service line is not paid in full.
+The CAGCs are maintained by the ASC X12 Standards Committee. - CARC: Provides the reason for the positive or negative financial adjustment specific to particular claim or service referenced in the transmitted v5010 X12 835.
+The external list of CARCs is maintained by the Codes Maintenance Committee established by the Blue Cross and Blue Shield Association, with a multistakeholder voting membership. - RARC: Provides supplemental information about why a claim or service line is not paid in full.
 The external list of RARCs is maintained by the Centers for Medicare & Medicaid Services (CMS).
 The majority of CARCs do not require RARCs to complete the message; however, there are some specific CARCs that require use of an explanatory RARC. - NCPDP Reject Code: Provides reasons why a retail pharmacy claim was rejected.
 The external list is maintained by NCPDP.